New Town Walking Tour, Edinburgh

 4) The Dome

-The Dome is a category A listed building on the New Town's George Street which today functions as a bar, restaurant and nightclub, operated by Caledonian Heritable group.
-First built in 1847, as the headquarters of the Commercial Bank of Scotland, it was designed by David Rhind in a Graeco-Roman style.
+The Dome is a historic building located on George Street in the New Town area.
+It is categorized as a Grade A listed building and currently serves as a combination of a bar, restaurant, and nightclub, managed by the Caledonian Heritable group.
+This structure was originally constructed in 1847 to serve as the headquarters for the Commercial Bank of Scotland, and it was designed by the architect David Rhind in a Graeco-Roman architectural style.

-The edifice stands on the site of the old Physicians' Hall, the offices of the Royal College of Physicians of Edinburgh, which was constructed in the 18th century to the design by architect James Craig, the planner of the New Town.
-The fine Physicians' Hall was then largely demolished to create the current building, but certain parts of its frontage appear to be re-used, including the fine Corinthian columns.
+Interestingly, The Dome is situated on the site where the old Physicians' Hall used to stand.
+The Physicians' Hall was the offices of the Royal College of Physicians of Edinburgh and was built in the 18th century according to the design by architect James Craig, who was also the planner of the New Town.
+When The Dome was built, parts of the frontage of the Physicians' Hall were incorporated into the new structure, including the impressive Corinthian columns.

 5